Roseinfire/HtmlS/README.md

 # Development
 The best way to take part in this project - leave a comment.<br>
-Just go to the discussions and write how would you like to write html <br>
-or what features would you like to see in htmls. <br>
+Just go to the discussions and write about what features you would like to see in htmls. <br>
-Also you can write a layout to help create beautiful sites. <br>
+Also you can invent and write a layout to help easily create beautiful sites. <br>
 There are no such things that never need to be better.
 Every function described in the Iterations.js file <br>
 We are also working on Wiki and other documentation. <br>
 You can take any part of the project, read about and make it better <br>